Slipperboard/firmware/README.md

 ## Development Setup

 1. Install the [PlatformIO CLI](https://platformio.org/install).
-2. (Optional) Install the Wokwi CLI with `npm install -g @wokwi/cli` to run the emulator.
+2. (Optional) Install the Wokwi CLI with `curl -L https://wokwi.com/ci/install.sh | sh` to run the emulator.
 3. Clone this repository and run `make build` to compile the firmware.

 ## Dev Container